Architecture in Barcelona

-The city’s independent outlook has been spectacularly reflected in its anthology of architecture, which covers 2,000 years of history from classical Roman, Romanesque, Gothic, Renaissance, and baroque, neoclassical, and Moderniste to the rationalist, minimalist, and postmodern solutions of Richard Meier, Santiago Calatrava, Rafael Moneo, Norman Foster, Ricardo Bofill, and Jean Nouvel.
+The city’s independent outlook has been spectacularly reflected in its anthology of architecture, which covers 2,000 years of history from classical Roman, Romanesque, Gothic, Renaissance, and baroque, to the neoclassical and Moderniste, to the rationalist, minimalist, and postmodern creations of Richard Meier, Santiago Calatrava, Rafael Moneo, Norman Foster, Ricardo Bofill, and Jean Nouvel.

 If Madrid is about paintings, Barcelona’s forte is architecture, notably the work of Antoni Gaudí (1852–1926), whose buildings are the most startling manifestations of Modernisme—the Spanish, and mainly Catalan, chapter of the late-19th-century Art Nouveau movement.
 Other leading Moderniste architects include Lluís Domènech i Montaner and Josep Puig i Cadafalch.

 Barcelona’s Roman, Romanesque, and Gothic legacy is equally interesting.
-The famous Rambla separates the Gothic Quarter and its Roman core from the Raval, where the medieval hospital, the shipyards, and Sant Pau del Camp, Barcelona’s oldest church, are the main attractions, along with Richard Meier’s rationalist MACBA (Museu d’Art Contemporani de Barcelona) and the CCCB (Centre de Cultura Contemporània de Barcelona) next door.
+The famous Rambla separates the Barri Gòtic and its Roman core from the Raval, where the medieval hospital, the shipyards, and Sant Pau del Camp, Barcelona’s oldest church, are the main attractions, along with Richard Meier’s rationalist MACBA (Museu d’Art Contemporani de Barcelona) and the CCCB (Centre de Cultura Contemporània de Barcelona) next door.